 You would think the answer to this would be pretty straightforward: Solution “A” works for skinnier people, solution “B” works for more heavy-set people, solution “C” works for women and solution “D” is great for deep concealment.
 It’s not that cut and dry though, everyone has their own preference that works with their body and their style.

-Related Stories: Finding Fearless: Women’s Self Defense Training
+Related Stories: Finding Fearless: Women’s Self-Defense Training

 There are a lot of good, generic references available online, such as usconcealedcarry.com, and a good defensive handgun class will also teach you a lot about the carry laws in your area, but short of talking to a lawyer the next best place to look is your state’s website.

 There are several important things to look for when researching your state’s carry laws.
-The first thing is to be aware of their general gun laws, some states have magazine capacity restrictions, there are some weird federal laws as well that it’s a good idea to familiarize yourself with, such as what can turn a handgun into an Any Other Weapon or an AR into a short barreled rifle.
+The first thing is to be aware of their general gun laws, some states have magazine capacity restrictions, and there are some weird federal laws as well that it’s a good idea to familiarize yourself with, such as what can turn a handgun into an Any Other Weapon or an AR into a short-barreled rifle.

-Knowing where your permit applies also plays into what is known as “reciprocity,” most states will accept some out-of-state concealed carry permits, but not others, some states don’t require a concealed carry permit, and some states will not accept any one else’s concealed carry permit.
+Knowing where your permit applies also plays into what is known as “reciprocity,” most states will accept some out-of-state concealed carry permits, but not others, some states don’t require a concealed carry permit, and some states will not accept anyone else’s concealed carry permit.

 #3 What is the minimum caliber I should carry?

 This question is also primarily a matter of personal preference.
 While we don’t recommend carrying anything smaller than a .380 ACP the most important thing is that you are comfortable shooting whatever firearm you are carrying.
 Should a defensive situation arise being able to make a shot quickly and under pressure is absolutely key, since missing could mean hitting something you didn’t want to.
-Carrying a larger caliber that you’re not comfortable shooting is not only more dangerous to yourself, but is irresponsible to the safety of everyone else.
+Carrying a larger caliber that you’re not comfortable shooting is not only more dangerous to yourself, but is irresponsible for the safety of everyone else.

 Just as when selecting a holster it’s important for carriers to be comfortable when wearing their gun, it’s important for a shooter to be comfortable and competent shooting their firearm.
 Shot placement is incredibly important in defensive situations, and while using a larger round is a good thing, the trade-offs between power, controllability, affordability, and magazine capacity should all be taken into account when selecting a caliber for concealed carry.